JuniorBecari10/quick/README.md

 let y = if x == 10: "hello" else: "bye"
 ```

-You can also divide the expression in two lines if you prefer:
+You can also split the expression into two lines if you prefer:

 ```rs
 let x = 10